EricssonResearch/dnt/getting_started/scenario_notification/README.md

 In **notif-recv** xterm the pull notification messages are shown from node __edge1__, and the replicated notification messages are not shown.
 There is a lot of data and counters received with 2 second interval about the objects, interfaces, etc.

-There are Maintanence Points defined in the configuration files of the R2DTWO instances.
+There are Maintanence Points defined in the configuration files of the DNT instances.
 For node __edge1__, in direction talker -> listener:

 - before the replication: c_edge1_tx
 - after the replication: path1_edge1_tx and path2_edge1_tx